nimo1996/konum/README.md

 # konum

-can convert continuous numbers or just a number.
+can convert continuous numbers or simple natural number.

 ```python